zencart/documentation/content/dev/plugins/help.md

 ### Collaborating on Help

 If you need to allow multiple people to update the help simultaneously, consider linking out to a collaboration tool such as Google Docs.

-Here's how to pull it into a custom PHP help page.
-The page should be in `includes/languages/english/define_myplugin.php`.

 ### Pulling in a function